 - Reduce substance use: Substance use such as alcohol can exacerbate depression symptoms.
 Try to limit or avoid alcohol and drug use, and seek professional help if you have substance abuse issues.

 - Eat well: Eat a balanced diet with a focus on depression-friendly foods, as nutrition plays a role in mental health.
-Avoid excessive consumption of processed and sugary foods.
+Avoid excessive consumption of processed and sugary foods and known foods that cause depression.

 - Practice mindfulness: Mindfulness, meditations for depression, yogic breathing, and progressive muscle relaxation can help you manage stress and reduce feelings of anxiety and depression.